-- (Note 1) Due to Windows Vista/XP 32-bit operating system limitation, when more than 4 GB of physical memory is installed, the actual memory size displayed will be less than 4 GB. - (Note 2) Because of chipset limitations, to avoid the system being unable to start or the memory being incorrectly detected, if only one memory module is to be installed, we suggest that you install it on the DDR2_1 or DDR2_3 socket; to install two memory modules, we suggest that you install them on the DDR2_1 and DDR2_3 sockets.
-(Go to GIGABYTE's website for the latest memory support list.) - (Note 3) The DVI-D port does not support D-Sub connection by adapter. - (Note 4) The PCI Express x16 slot share the PCI Express x16 bus with the HDMI and the DVI-D ports.
-When the PCI Express x16 slot is in use, the HDMI and the DVI-D ports become unavailable. - (Note 5) Whether the CPU/System fan speed control function is supported will depend on the CPU/ System cooler you install. - (Note 6) Available functions in EasyTune may differ by motherboard model.
+- (Note 1) Due to Windows 32-bit operating system limitation, when more than 4 GB of physical memory is installed, the actual memory size displayed will be less than 4 GB. - (Note 2) The DVI-D port does not support D-Sub connection by adapter. - (Note 3) To configure 7.1-channel audio, you need connect with the port of HD Audio standard via front panel and enable the multi-channel audio feature through the audio driver. - (Note 4) Whether the CPU fan speed control function is supported will depend on the CPU cooler you install. - (Note 5) Available functions in EasyTune may differ by motherboard model. - (Note 6) Due to the hardware limitation, you must install the Intel®CoreTM 2 Extreme/ CoreTM 2 Quad/ CoreTM 2 Duo/ Pentium Dual-Core/ Celeron Dual-Core/ Celeron 400 Series CPU to enable support for Easy Energy Saver.